Swiss B2B Marketing-Report 2026

 a fixed review cycle

-and the discipline to derive real decisions from reporting
+and the discipline to use the reporting to inform actual decisions

 The goal is no longer transparency for transparency's sake.
 The goal is better prioritization.